joesingo/truthdiscovery/reports/possible_structure.md

       accuracy)

-    * For this reason there is a need for an extendible, well-documented, publicly-accessibly software framework for evalution and comparison of truth discovery algorithms.
+    * For this reason there is a need for an extendible, well-documented, publicly-accessibly software framework for evaluation and comparison of truth discovery algorithms.

     * This will allow users to immediately try different algorithms on their